RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

    Enterprise Developer provides a few COBOL reports which you can run against your COBOL programs to help you understand and optimize them.
 For example, to run a report to identify any code that cannot be reached or executed, you need to run an unreferenced data report:
 1. With the **SBANK00P.cbl** file still opened in the editor, click the down arrow next to ![](images/3119773a06873ff858290267b7dc7e43.jpg), **Quick Browse**, in the COBOL toolbar, and click **Unreferenced Data**.

-      The IDE shows the results in the **Micro Focus Code Analysis** window:
+      The IDE shows the results in the **Enterprise Developer Code Analysis** window:
     ![](images/b0fb87ceb26d629e529f05fc723ab530.png)

     2. Expand any of the lines in the report and double-click a line in the result to highlight the lines of code that include unreferenced data.